I was born in Kent but have lived all over the place including London, Clermont-Ferrand, Orleans and Bath.

 Since then I have written over 50 books for children including novels, non-fiction books, poems, short stories, picture books and early readers.
 To find out more, visit my blog:

 When I am not writing I am teaching, mentoring or editing other people's writing - all things I love to do.
-I run creative writing workshops in schools and for The Writers' Block, the London Lit Lab, and the Arvon Foundation.
+I run creative writing workshops in schools and tutor and mentor for The London Writers' Salon, The Writers' Block, the London Lit Lab, and the Arvon Foundation.
+I am also a Royal Literary Fund Fellow for Exeter University in Penryn in Cornwall where I work on Thursdays and Fridays, helping students with their essay skills.

 One of my hobbies is making music.
 I play the piano and the saxophone.
 If you'd like to see me playing with some of my children's author buddies, take a look at this video we made to promote bookshops!